How To Save A Wet Bee From Drowning

 Nobody likes being caught out by rain, but for bees, a downpour is potentially life-threatening.

-Bees are capable of short flights during a light drizzle of rain, but a heavier rain shower is a definite problem.
-Therefore, it is important that you know how to save a drowning or wet bee.
+Bees are capable of short flights during a drizzle of rain, but a heavier rain shower is a definite problem.
+So it’s critical to know how to save a drowning or wet bee.

 If you’re wet bee has no wings this may be due to different causes and you should see our article on bees with no wings.
 Let’s take a look at how to save a wet bee.

-Follow this guide to learn how to save a wet bee from drowning.
+Follow this guide to learn how to save a wet bee from drowning or dying of exposure.

 The most important step is to first provide adequate shelter for the bee to rest and dry out.